 Inis Oírr is the smallest and most eastern of the Aran Islands.
 Less than 3 square kilometres in size, Inis Oírr is a walker’s paradise - with little motor pollution, breath-taking scenery, and spectacular flora that is unique to the island and the Burren area.
 The main village is right next to an unspoiled white sandy beach which is encompassed by a small hill and overlooked by the ruin of a castle and fort.

 The island has the atmosphere of a small fishing village, with Currachs, fishing nets and lobster pots dotted around the place.
 The island has bars, restaurants, tea rooms and a reputation for great music and an enjoyable night out.
+If you're visiting Inis Oírr for the first time, see our beginners guide to Inis Oírr.

 Download a map of Inis Oírr HERE